devtayls/a11y-resources/README.md

  [Lighthouse](https://developers.google.com/web/tools/lighthouse) is an automated audit tool.
 There are others like [Dev-Axe Web Tools](https://chrome.google.com/webstore/detail/axe-devtools-web-accessib/lhdoppojpmngadmnindnejefpokejbdd?utm_source=deque.com&utm_medium=referral&utm_campaign=axe-browser-extensions_hero).
 Like most linters, reading the rule explanations is helpful: [Lighhouse Rule Explanations](https://web.dev/lighthouse-accessibility/#aria)

-You can also conduct audits yourself, like this [A11y Checklist](https://www.a11yproject.com/checklist/) or
+You can also conduct audits yourself, like this [A11y Checklist](https://www.a11yproject.com/checklist/) or the [Much better one in Mircosoft's Extension](https://chrome.google.com/webstore/detail/accessibility-insights-fo/pbjjkligggfmakdaogkfomddhfmpjeni)

 **Pros**
 * Fast snapshot